nexusformat/definitions/manual/source/design.rst

 then there are several possibilities, as shown in the next table:

 ==========================  ===========================================
 base class                  intent
 ==========================  ===========================================
-:ref:`NXnote`		    to store additional information :ref:`NXlog`		    information that is time-stamped :ref:`NXparameters`	    parameters for processing or analysis :ref:`NXcharacterization`   do not use this, as it may be removed later
+:ref:`NXnote`               to store additional information :ref:`NXlog`                information that is time-stamped :ref:`NXparameters`         parameters for processing or analysis :ref:`NXcollection`         to store *any* unvalidated content
 ==========================  ===========================================

 If the content of the metadata group is to be excluded from validation,